aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Management Network

-In this example, a dedicated management network on port Management0 (vrf: MGMT) and an in-band management network using SVI Vlan10 (vrf: default) is configured.
-In-band management is easily configured with two variables under the leaf node in `DC1_FABRIC` yml.
-It auto-generates an SVI and default route on each leaf node.
-On the Spine nodes it will build a matching SVI for Vlan 10 and also creates a Virtual-IP for the subnet defined.
+This example configures a dedicated management network on port Management0 (vrf: MGMT) and an in-band management network using SVI Vlan10 (vrf: default).
+In-band management is easily configured with two variables under the leaf node in `DC1_FABRIC.yml`.
+First, it auto-generates an SVI and default route on each leaf node.
+Then, on the Spine nodes, it will build a matching SVI for Vlan 10 and create a Virtual-IP for the defined subnet.

 ``` yaml
 leaf: